5 New WeChat Features That Will Surprise You in 2017

 As shown in the first part of this series, WeChat is still growing strongly by the numbers, but what has it done to improve the experience of both users and businesses?
 As we’ve seen in our previous article, WeChat has come to dominate a huge chunk of the time spent on mobile devices.

-WeChat is adding new features to continuously expand its offering and increase the amount of time spent within the WeChat app even more.
+WeChat is adding new features to continuously expand its offering and increase the amount of time spent on the WeChat app even more.
 We’ll provide a brief synopsis of some of the major changes and the implications they have for businesses using WeChat.

 Read our The Ultimate Beginner’s Guide to WeChat for Business for more information.